ryuichiueda/slides_marp/advanced_vision/lesson5e.md

     - $V= W_\text{V}H_\text{enc}$
 - Output: Softmax$\Big(\dfrac{QK^\top}{\sqrt{D}}\Big)V$

-No human being is telling the model to do this, but providing this structure will help it learn in this way.
+No human being is telling the ANN to do this, but providing this structure will help it learn in this way.

 ![bg right:30% 95%](./figs/kvq.png)